holyzfy/jquery_pagination/README.rst

 	displayed number interval, this text will be inserted into the gap (inside a span tag).
 Can be left blank to avoid the additional tag.
 Default: ``...``

+show_if_single_page
+    If true then the pagination is always shown.
+Default: false

 load_first_page
 	If true (default) then the callback is executed when the plugin is initialized.
 If you load your content with AJAX and already show content